FergusGriggs/FegariaTools/README.md

 ## Crafting Tool
 ## Entity Tool
 ## Item Tool
+### About
 The item tool allows for information about items to be changed including the name, description, tags and item image.
-This tool exports a data file and a  texture atlas image.
+### Exports to
+- "item_data.xml" data file
+- "item_images.png" texture atlas file
 ## Loot Tool
 ## Structure Tool
 ## Tile Tool